Eidos Montreal Layoffs: Jobs Cut, Projects Cancelled

 Layoffs Confirmed

-Project Cancellations and New Focus
+Project Cancellations And New Focus

-Financial Pressures at Embracer Group
+Financial Pressures At Embracer Group

 Industry-Wide Turbulence